mahdiwf/loan-prediction/README.md

  ![image](https://github.com/mahdiwf/loan-prediction/assets/163992115/ce916150-8a65-4b75-983d-966b831ebb57)

  While most valules are near zero, Some values/outliers as high as multiply of 1000000 (1e6).
 Outliers can significantly impact machine learning models, skewing data and leading to inaccurate predictions.
- Therefore, we will transform these values.
+ Therefore, we will transform these values using numpy logaritmic function, np.log().

 Features with outliers (after transform)